Kitware/dive/client/README.md

 This application has many layers that interact, requiring a manager `src/components/LayerManager.vue`.

+**EditAnnotationLayer.ts**

+Editing and Creation of all annotation types is handled in `EditAnnotationLayer.ts`.
+The EditAnnotationLayer bubbles up edits to the LayerManager which through `provides` will pass the editing to `useModeManager`.  `useModeManager` will make decisions about how to update the state of DIVE as well as updating the annotation data in the `trackStore`

+Annotation Editing Flow:
+* EditAnnotationLayer
+* LayerManager
+* provides (handler)
+* useModeManager

+### LayerManager.vue

+Layer manager uses the `/src/provides.ts` to view the current frame and tracks that should be visible for the frame and draw them on the screen.
+The function `updateLayers` is connected to a watcher which watches for changes in frame, selectedTrack, the visiblity of tracks provided, and Annotator preferences (visibility of certain annotation types or track tail length).

 ### src/components/controls

 Controllers are like layers, but without geojs functionality.
 They usually provide some UI wigetry to manipulate the annotator state (such as playblack position or playpause state).
+The timeline representation fo tracks for graphing is located in the constrols as well.

 ### src/provides